thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

 ## What is HTML?

-HyperText Markup Language (HTML) is the standard language to create webpages.
+HyperText Markup Language (HTML) is the standard language to create web pages.
 It is a subset of a language called XML.
-Anytime you see a webpage in a browser, HTML is the language telling the browser what content to put on the screen.
+Anytime you see a web page in a browser, HTML is the language telling the browser what content to put on the screen.

 * HTML *describes* and applies *structure* to a page; it's the skeleton.
 * Browsers *parse* and then *render* the HTML so that it's human-readable.

-It included presentation and appearance cues into the webpage, but these features are now deprecated in favor of Cascading Style Sheets (CSS).
+It included presentation and appearance cues into the web page, but these features are now deprecated in favor of Cascading Style Sheets (CSS).
 Both the HTML and CSS standard is maintained by The World Wide Web Consortium (W3C).

 ## Syntax

 ### Tags Make Elements

 You've probably run into tags before if you've ever used the Internet.
 You've seen paragraph tags - `<p>`, or you've run into `<span>` or `<div>`.
 You may have used `<a href="http://example.com">Click here</a>` before to link to something.

 Tags are the basic unit of HTML.
-Think of tags (anything that starts with < and ends with >) as _boxes_.
-The words in between the angle braces (> & <) are like labels to tell you what the box contains.
+Think of tags (anything that starts with `<` and ends with `>`) as _boxes_.
+The words in between the angle braces (`>` & `<`) are like labels to tell you what the box contains.

-HTML _tags_ are used to wrap *content*, by which we usually mean text or other tags.
+HTML _tags_ are used to wrap *content*, by which we usually mean text or other tags:

 ```html
 <p>Some text.</p>